Gardening in November in The Woodlands

 FERTILIZATION I have already mentioned the need for an additional feeding of the turf for good rye grass growth.
 But for those lawns that do not over-seed, it is a good idea to go ahead and apply a late fall “winterizer” to the turf.
 This will promote strong root growth during the dormant months, and will help “kick-start” the grass next spring.

-WEED CONTROL Consider applying a pre-emergent herbicide early in November if you have not already done so.
+WEED CONTROL Consider applying a pre-emergent herbicide early in November.
 This will help control a large variety of winter weeds, preventing them from germinating.
 (Do not treat with pre-emerge herbicide if you are planting a winter grass such as Rye.)

 BROWN PATCH We have talked a great deal about Brown Patch previously.
 Continue to watch for those brownish - yellowish rings.
 If they are present, treat immediately with a fungicide, or call a professional lawn-care company for assistance.
 Sometimes, depending on weather conditions, two treatments are needed for sufficient control.